hhursev/recipe-scrapers/README.rst

     scraper.image()
     scraper.links()

-Note: ``scraper.links()`` returns a dictionary object containing all of the <a> tag attributes.
+Note: ``scraper.links()`` returns a list of dictionaries containing all of the <a> tag attributes.
 The attribute names are the dictionary keys.

 Scrapers available for:
 -----------------------